Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

 - ZPF Operation

 Focusing on Firewalls, these topics were engaging and informative.
 I'm excited and motivated to continue on this path and share my journey with you.....Journey with me ☺️

+Day 29: 100 Days of Cybersecurity

+Thursday,31st July,2025.

+Today, I continued the Network Defense course, completing Modules 7 and 8, along with the Checkpoint Exams and quizzes.
+Some of the key topics I covered include:

+- Virtualization and Cloud Computing
+- Threats to Cloud Computing
+- Domains of Cloud Security
+- Secure Coding Techniques
+- Cryptography
+- Encryption

+Focusing on Encryption and Confidentiality, this course was informative and helped reinforce previously learned topics....Journey with Me ☺️